Relaxation Control of Open Quantum Systems

-As anticipated, our recipe can also be used to \textit{extend} the lifetime of the relaxation dynamics.
-In the Supplemental Material \cite{supplemental}, we show how our recipe can be used to suppress the projection of the initial state $\rho_0$ on all except the slowest decaying mode(s) $\{\ell_2\}$ (or $\{\ell_2,\ell_2^*\}$ in case $\lambda_2{=}\lambda_3^*$) to increase the time needed for relaxation.
-In this case, the relaxation occurs with timescale $\tau=\abs{\Re\lambda_2^{-1}}$ is not exponentially slower, but still retains a gain throughout the entire relaxation that is persistently maintained at arbitrary times.
+A complementary application of our recipe is that of \textit{extending} the lifetime of the relaxation dynamics.
+In the End Matter, we show how we can suppress the projection of the initial state $\rho_0$ on all except the slowest-decaying mode(s) $\{\ell_2\}$ (or $\{\ell_2,\ell_2^*\}$ in case $\lambda_2{=}\lambda_3^*$) to increase the time needed for relaxation.
+In this case, the relaxation occurring with timescale $\tau=\abs{\Re\lambda_2^{-1}}$ is not exponentially slower, but still retains a relative gain in the steady-state distance (compared to $\rho_0$) that is persistently maintained at long evolution time.

-\textit{Speedup with local operations.---} In experiments, one must construct the unitary operation transforming the state $\rho_0$ into $\rho_\perp$ using only experimentally accessible operations \cite{dalessandro2021,bukov2019}.
-In the following, we investigate the practical utility of our recipe in trying to approximate the target states $\rho_{\perp}^{(n)}$ with the unitary operator \cite{kochsiek2022accelerating}
+\textit{Speedup with local operations---} In experiments, one must construct the unitary operation transforming the state $\rho_0$ into $\rho_\perp$ using only experimentally accessible operations \cite{dalessandro2021,bukov2019}.
+We therefore investigate the practical utility of our recipe in trying to approximate the target states $\rho_{\perp}^{(n)}$ with the unitary operator \cite{kochsiek2022accelerating}